HumanBrainProject/seafile-compose/README.md

   --build
 ```

-This will get you the upstream vanilla version of Seafile listening on http://localhost:8000,
-with no customizations.

 ### Create a superuser

+In a new terminal, from the project root, run:

 `docker-compose exec seahub python /opt/seafile/seafile-server-latest/seahub/manage.py createsuperuser`

+### Access your Seafile instance

+This will get you the upstream vanilla version of Seafile listening on
+http://localhost:8000, with no customizations.
+You can login using the
+superuser you just created.

+### Changing the version

+Edit the Dockerfile in `seafile_dev_docker/Dockerfile` and change
+`SEAFILE_VERSION=X.Y.Z` to an [available version](https://www.seafile.com/en/home/).

 ## Run local copy of Seahub with ipdb

-Put a Seahub version into the local folder `seahub` (symlink or copy), it will be
+Clone the Seahub repository into the local folder `seahub`
+([clone](https://github.com/haiwen/seahub.git) or symlink), it will be
-mounted to override the version that ships with official release.
+mounted on the seahub container to override the version that ships
+with the official release.

 To run the local copy of Seahub with Docker Compose run